Our aim is to create a world where lipreading classes are available to anyone who needs them.

 Classes are for anyone who struggles to hear.
 They are often – and more accurately – called ‘Lipreading and Managing Hearing Loss’ classes.

-ATLA (the Association of Teachers of Lipreading to Adults) is the only organisation dedicated to teaching this valuable skill.
+ATLA (the Association of Teachers of Lipreading to Adults) is the only organisation in the UK dedicated to teaching this valuable skill.
+All ATLA members are qualified lipreading tutors.
+Find out how ATLA is organised in About Us.

-ATLA has qualified members throughout the country who run sessions so that people who struggle to hear can stay in work, and all, whether working or retired, can continue to enjoy the company of family and friends.
-Have a look at our Learn to Lipread section to find a class near you.
+ATLA has qualified members throughout the UK who run sessions so that people who struggle to hear can stay in work, and all, whether working or retired, can continue to enjoy the company of family and friends.
+Visit our Find Lipreading Classes section to find a class near you.

 What your class will cover